kurt-krueckeberg/23tree-in-cpp/notes/tree23.rst

              void insertKeyInLeaf(Key key, Value&& new_value);
         };

-The reason isLeaf() checks that both children[0] and children[1] are nullptr is that during the remove() algorithm, a node might have only one subtree (while the other subtree is nullptr).
+Note: isLeaf() checks that both children[0] and children[1] are nullptr.
+Just checking children[0] is insufficient during remove() when a node might have only one subtree, say, rooted at children[1], while the other subtree is nullptr.

 Node4 nested class
 ^^^^^^^^^^^^^^^^^^

-The nested Node4 class is used to simplify the insert() algorithm.
-Its constructor that takes a 3-node leaf and the new key being inserted sorts the keys. ...The Node4 object is later "split" into two 2-nodes within `split(...)`.
+The nested Node4 class is used during insertion.
+Its constructor automatically sorts the keys of its input parameters.
+When input is an internal 3-node, this constructor is used:

+     template<class Key, class Value> tree23<Key, Value>::Node4::Node4(Node23 *p3node, Key key, const Value& value, int child_index, \
+                                          std::unique_ptr<Node23> heap_2node) noexcept : parent{p3node->parent}

+It also takes ownership of the p3node's children, in addition to the additional heap_2node child passed as a parameter. child_index is used to determine the position of the heap_2node in children[]. child_index is the index of the prior, lower-level 3-node handled in the immediately-prior call to split().

 test_invariant
 ^^^^^^^^^^^^^^

 The test_invariant() methods test both the ordering of the tree, but also the ordering of the keys within 3^nodes, as well as the parent pointer in each node.
 Any violations result in a message following the display of the node's keys.
-It call severl `test_xxx_invariant()` methods of Node23.
+It call severl :cpp:`test_xxx_invariant()` methods of Node23.

 Search
 ^^^^^^